-Cyber trolls of today have their origins in Scandinavian folklore.
-In these ancient myths they are described as hairy and ugly, with large noses, jutting lower jaws and protruding brows, sounding uncannily like the popular stereotype of Neanderthals.
-Could these tales be archaic stories of early encounters with other humans, as we invaded Europe?
+Cyber trolls have their origins in Scandinavian folklore where they are described as hairy and ugly with large noses, jutting jaws and protruding brows, sounding uncannily like the popular stereotype of Neanderthals.
+I started wondering if these tales could be archaic stories handed down of actual encounters with these other humans, as we invaded Europe.

-The myths reveal more about us than them, reflecting our fascination and fear of the strangely familiar yet different other.
-The trolls are mostly depicted as dangerous, threatening troublemakers, giving humans the excuse to inflict extreme violence on them although rarely in the stories are they aggressive towards us.
+The myths reflect our fascination and fear of the strangely familiar yet different other but who threatens whom?
+The trolls are depicted as dangerous troublemakers, providing the excuse to inflict our own diabolical violence onto them.

-In the video Homo-Neandertroll, synthetic hair extensions are amassed to create a composite being; sapien, neanderthal and troll.
-The camera follows the phantom figure through the landscape.
-Are we it or perusing it?
-Are we observed by a third entity?
-Are we all three?
-The image is constantly splitting and divisions intensified by the use of multiple screens from which spectral light effects conjure up ghost DNA.
+In the video Homo-Neandertroll, synthetic hair extensions are amassed to create this composite creature.
+Filmed in Norway, the camera follows the phantom figure through the landscape, the constantly splitting image confusing identities of protagonist, pursuer and observer.
+Divisions are intensified using multiple screens which throw off spectral light effects like ghost DNA.